CHEM 101

 Excitation and emission spectra.
 When atoms are subjected to the input of a large amount of energy, many of them are promoted to a higher energy state.
 They subsequently emit light of only certain characteristic wavelengths, with the atom returning to its lower energy state.
 The process of putting energy into a collection of atoms is called excitation, while the pattern of characteristic wavelengths emitted by the atoms in response to excitation is called the emission spectrum of that atom type.

-Absorption and emission.
+Diagram of absorption and emission Absorption and emission.
 An atom in a lower energy state can absorb light of frequency ν and thereby be promoted to a higher energy state, provided hν = ΔE, where ΔE is the difference in energy between the two states of the atom.
 Emission is the reverse of this process.

 Absorption.
 The input of energy in the form of EM radiation drives the absorption by atoms of certain characteristic wavelengths of the EM spectrum.
 It is absorption by substances of some visible wavelengths, and transmission or reflection of others, that results in what we perceive as the colors of those substances.
 Absorption is in essence an excitation, and absorption by an atom is commonly followed by emission of a wavelength of equal to or longer than the wavelength absorbed.